mixalis-tara/WebAppMovieProject/README.md

 - **Category Management**: Add, edit, delete, and list categories.
 - **Platform Management**: Add, edit, delete, and list platforms.
 - **Image Upload**: Upload images for movies using ImgBB API.
+- **Movie Synopsis**: Fetches a brief summary or synopsis of movies using the IMDb API.
 - **Filtering**: Filter movies by category, platform, and IMDb ratings.
 - **Recommendations**: Display recommended movies on the home page.
 - **Enhanced UI**: Utilize Bootstrap for a responsive and visually appealing design.